felixlopz/hubrise-test-task/content/apps/dishop/en/overview.md

 layout: documentation
 meta:
   title: Overview | Dishop | HubRise
-  description: Solution overview, reasons for connecting Dishop to HubRise and summary of integrated features.
+  description: Dishop overview, reasons for connecting Dishop to HubRise and summary of integrated features.
 Synchronise data between Dishop, your EPOS and your other apps.
 gallery:
 path_override: /
 app_info: